hackoregon/hacku-devops-2017/README.md

 ## Course Outline

 ### Readings, Assignments and Projects
 Throughout the course reading material will be assigned to give a broader understanding and context of the DevOps domain and expose the student to core technical principles and tools.
 Three projects will be assigned and used as the basis for succesful completion of the course.
-The first project will be completed individually by each student.
-The final two projects will be team based with teams of 3 - 5 students per team.
-These projects are:

 * Project 1 - DevOps Pipeline for a simple front-end application - Your HackOregon Team's Information Page
 * Project 2 - DevOps Pipeline for a full-stack application - Your HackOregon Team's full stack app

-### Foundations (Weeks 1 & 2)
+* Project 3 - Infrastructure Provisioning & Configuration Management

 ### Meeting 1 - Course Overview & DevOps Level Set
 * Assignment 1 - Host a web page on S3